-- An indoor garden for those unable to venture outside
+An indoor garden for those unable to venture outside

-- An in-house café staffed by The Friends of Amarna House
+An in-house café staffed by The Friends of Amarna House

-- A focus on dementia care
+A focus on dementia care

-- A hair salon, chiropody and many alternative therapy services
+A hair salon, chiropody and many alternative therapy services

-- A dedicated cinema room
+A dedicated cinema room

 Amarna House has established strong ties with local schools and associations who play a valuable role in ensuring residents remain part of the wider community.
 Students from local schools and colleges, including Millthorpe, All Saints School and Manor Church of England Academy Sixth Form, are regular visitors to Amarna, sitting and chatting to residents or getting involved with activities.
 The students helped create the popular indoor garden area on the dementia floor, a stimulating and sensory space which is open to all.
 They also like to be involved with arts and craft activities, and many Amarna designs are sold at local fairs, with the proceeds used to fund further events and activities.

 The volunteer group, Attend, has helped establish The Friends of Amarna House, and there are now ten volunteers who are regular visitors.
 They also provide the driver for the home’s minibus, taking residents out on daily jaunts or to specific events and activities.
-Some volunteers and relatives also bring in dogs to visit, which is especially popular with the residents.
+Volunteers and relatives also bring in dogs to visit, which is especially popular with the residents.

 Some of our activities include:

-- Making Bugingham Palace (home for creepy crawlies)
+Making Bugingham Palace (home for creepy crawlies)

-- Drying roses for pot pourri
+Drying roses for pot pourri

-- Having a visit from the Lord Mayor
+Having a visit from the Lord Mayor

-- Going out to vintage tea parties
+Going out to vintage tea parties

-- Potting up orchids in the greenhouse
+Potting up orchids in the greenhouse

-- Looking after our free range chickens in the garden (Hope they change their shoes when they come inside!)
+Looking after our free range chickens in the garden (Hope they change their shoes when they come inside!)

 What could be better than fresh vegetables from the garden or tomatoes from the greenhouse, grown by our very own residents?
 Amarna House’s two resident chefs like to use what is on their doorstep and always do their best to ensure that all food cooked in the kitchen is as fresh as possible.
 It’s also locally sourced and chimes with the seasons.
 So all of our residents, and their guests when they like to invite them, receive the very best of nutritionally balanced and healthy meals.
 Special dietary needs and health considerations are well taken care of too.